nephila/django-meta/docs/development.rst

 *******

-django meta is maintained by Iacopo Spalletti at `Nephila <https://www.nephila.it/>`_ and is released under a GNU GENERAL PUBLIC LICENSE.
+django meta is maintained by Iacopo Spalletti at `Nephila <https://www.nephila.it/>`_ and is released under a BSD License.

-Nephila is an active supporter of django CMS and its community. django meta is intended to help make it easier for developers in the Django ecosystem to work effectively and create high quality applications.
+Nephila is an active supporter of Django, django CMS and its community. django meta is intended to help make it easier for developers in the Django ecosystem to work effectively and create high quality applications.